Data retrieval¶

 _rules table.

-Our _rules table has a one-to-one relationship with each data table we want to control by setting the obm_id - row_id foreign key.
+Our _rules table has a one-to-one relationship with each data table we want to control, defined by the obm_id-row_id foreign key.
 Data rows for which there is no _rules entry are only available to project hosts (for ACC_LEVEL=’group’).

 The functionality of the _rules table can be found in the [Project administration] -> [Functions] menu [Create access rules]

-Here you can create and modify the trigger function, and enable or disable the trigger which will automatically update our _rules table after each record addition, modification and deletion.
+Here you can create and modify the trigger function, and enable or disable it, which will automatically update our _rules table after each record is added, modified, or deleted.

-The access to each record can be defined individually if groups are added in the group read and write fields.
-This can be done automatically by the _rules trigger based on the data access settings of the uploading forms, which values are entered in the system.uploadings table based on the uploading forms settings.
+Access to each record can be defined individually when groups are added to the group read/write fields.
+This can be done automatically by the _rules trigger based on the data access settings of the uploading forms, whose values are entered in the system.uploadings table based on the uploading forms settings.

 The _rules table can also be regenerated manually: